Wednesday, September 15, 2021

 Golden in the heydays of his eyes

 All was contentment in the familiar, and delight in the wonder of being a child.
-In short, it was the opposite of Thomas Hobbes’ assessment of life without “awe.”
-Childhood is a time of awe, not time for assessment; ideally it is a time for living without care, unaware of the chaos and evils of the world, of suffering humanity, and fearful of danger or death.
+In short, childhood is a time of awe, ideally living without care, unaware of the chaos and evils of the world, of suffering humanity, not fearful of danger or death.
 Life then was rife with simple pleasures and discovery waiting just below the surface of everything.
 Like Thoreau, I go a-fishing in the stream of that time and pull out the stuff of what are now treasured memories.

-Life was lived outdoors from morning until night, no TV during the day, if at all, or any other screens to distract from the work of childhood, which is play, and just "being," lying in the cool grass gazing at the wispy clouds passing around the world, or at the sparkle of stars.
+Life was lived outdoors from morning until night, no TV during the day, if at all, or any other screens to distract from the work of childhood, which is play, and just "being," lying in the cool grass gazing at the wispy clouds passing around the world and back again, or at the sparkling stars in the night sky.

-Ours was the only single, detached house on the block with a green fence in the front of our house, which gave it a stately appearance compared to the stoops on the other narrow row homes There were blue hydrangea (we called them snowballs) on either side of the gate.
-Our backyard was a theatre in which we enacted house keeping, sailing on pirate ships, flew with Peter Pan and the Darling children.
-We played ball, tag, jacks, or invented new games on the spot.
-Our backyard was alternatively a classroom for observation of nature, with shrubs, a flower garden and a taller-than-our-house cherry tree.
+Ours was the only single, detached house on the street.
+There was a green iron fence around it.
+Blue hydrangea (we called them "snowballs) graced small gardens on either side of the entrance gate, which made our house look rather stately compared to the other narrow row homes with stoops.
+There was not much greenery in the otherwise little crowded hill town outside of Philadelphia proper, so our backyard was a luxury.
+It as also a "classroom" for observation of nature, with shrubs, a flower garden and a taller-than-our-house cherry tree.
 That tree was refuge from sun and rain, and a lesson in the seasons.
-There was not much greenery in the otherwise little crowded hill town outside of Philadelphia proper.
 It was all I knew or needed of the great outdoors.
 And it was lovely.

 When my sister and I visited the old neighborhood 30 years later, we found the garden and yard were cemented over, and the tree was gone.